Why You Should Work With A Disability Content Specialist

 It’s hard, right?

-It’s as normal as a sunny day.
-I hear it from my clients all the time, and I’ve learned exactly how to deal with it.
+I hear it from my clients all the time, and I’ve learned how to swap the fuzz for a clear, actionable plan.

 Ableism is such a common way of thinking, it’s scary.